Summary statement

 Responsibilities

-Visit professional accountability and autonomy for guidance to support you in adhering to the standards of the regulator, the Health Care Professions Council (HCPC).
-Key sections include:
+View our page on meeting the HCPC standards for guidance to support you in adhering to the standards of the regulator, the Health Care Professions Council (HCPC).

 The Health and Social Care Act (2008) Regulation 20: Duty of Candour states that every healthcare professional must be open and honest with patients when something that goes wrong with their treatment or care, causes, or has the potential to cause, harm or distress.